 The introduction of renewable energy and innovative technologies alone cannot reduce our dependence upon imported fossil fuels.
-Therefore, in order to achieve carbon neutrality in Ireland by 2050 and the interim targets in advance of this date, energy efficiency and conservation of the non-renewable resources available to us for as long as possible must be dramatically increased .
-See Chapter 2 'Climate Action' for further information and detailed objectives relating to climate action.
+Therefore, in order to achieve carbon neutrality in Ireland by 2050 and the interim targets in advance of this date, energy efficiency and conservation of the non-renewable resources available to us for as long as possible must be dramatically increased.
+See Chapter 2 Climate Action for further information and detailed objectives relating to climate action.

-Development Plan Objective: Energy Efficiency and Conservation
+Development Plan Objective: Energy Efficiency and Conservation CDP 11.52 It is an objective of Clare County Council: To support and promote energy efficiency savings in all sectors in support of the National Energy Efficiency Action

-To support and promote energy efficiency savings in all sectors in support of the National Energy Efficiency Action Plan and the objectives of the Clare Renewable Energy Strategy in Volume 5 of this plan.
+Plan and the objectives of the Clare Renewable Energy Strategy in Volume 5 of this plan.